When do I need to apply?

 How will I know which subjects to take for my chosen career path?

 I encourage you to look at the subject videos, where you will find a wealth of information about links to career destinations.
+Pathway consultations will take place with students between November and December and these will offer you more bespoke one to one guidance.
 Please also refer to the subject information sheet that you will find in the subject area.
-You will also receive detailed guidance from a member of SLT (internal students) where they will discuss with you possible course combinations.
+You will also receive detailed guidance from a member of SLT (internal students) in an interview between February and March.
 In addition to this we have a Careers adviser based in school, Emma Jackson, who is available for appointments throughout the year.
 Please email her at Emma.Jackson@hccs.info.
 You will also be able to speak with subject teachers and will be offered an appointment to speak with an experienced member of staff on results day.

 What support will I get in Sixth Form?